jafioti/luminal/README.md

 **Deep learning at the speed of light.**

-Luminal is a deep learning library that uses **composable compilers** to achieve high performance.
+Luminal is a deep learning library that **generates optimized code** to achieve high performance.

 > [!IMPORTANT]
 > Recently significant work is happening to focus much more on a search-first compiler with the goal of discovering advanced kernels like FlashAttention automatically.
 See progress on the `next` branch.